Ninja Gaiden 4: Development

 The series developer, Team Ninja, wanted to bring Ninja Gaiden back amidst the growing gap since the last mainline installment and fan requests.
 As a result of a close relationship between the president of Koei Tecmo, Hisashi Koinuma, and the CEO of PlatinumGames, Atsushi Inaba, the two companies began exploring collaboration possibilities.
 With the support from Phil Spencer, CEO of Microsoft Gaming, they started work on a brand new Ninja Gaiden title.

 Ninja Gaiden 4 was produced by the head of Team Ninja and co-director of Ninja Gaiden 3, Fumihiko Yasuda, and PlatinumGames' Yuji Nakao.
 Nakao also directed the title together with Team Ninja's Masakazu Hirayama.
 Xbox Game Studios entered a partnership with Koei Tecmo, the owner of Ninja Gaiden IP, to publish the game worldwide.
 The company previously released Ninja Gaiden II (2008) for Xbox 360 and worked with PlatinumGames on the cancelled action role-playing game Scalebound.

-Ninja Gaiden 4 will run on PlatinumGames' proprietary engine, boasting comprehensive optimization efforts implemented to achieve frame rates as high as 120 FPS.
-According to PlatinumGames' Project Manager Manabu Murakami, maintaining this level of performance required extraordinary effort, with the development team having to reduce the overall processing load while retaining a certain level of graphics quality in order to achieve the target frame rate.
+Ninja Gaiden 4 runs on PlatinumGames' proprietary engine, PlatinumEngine, with frame rates as high as 120 FPS.

 Release

 Ninja Gaiden 4 was announced alongside Ninja Gaiden 2 Black during the Xbox Developer Direct video presentation on January 23, 2025.
 The game was released for PlayStation 5, Windows, and Xbox Series X/S on October 21, 2025, and was made available at launch on Xbox Game Pass Ultimate and PC Game Pass for Windows and Xbox Series X/S, in addition to supporting Xbox Play Anywhere cross-progression between the aforementioned platforms.

+A downloadable content pack titled The Two Masters was released on March 4, 2026.
+It adds three additional story chapters that take place following the events of the main campaign, a challenge mode named Abyssal Road, as well as additional weapons, stages and enemies.

 Reception

 Ninja Gaiden 4 received "generally favorable" reviews from critics, according to review aggregator website Metacritic.
-Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 84% of critics.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 83% of critics.
 In Japan, four critics from Famitsu gave the game a total score of 36 out of 40, with each critic awarding the game a 9 out of 10.